TourmalineCore/inner-circle-documentation/ddr/calendar-ddr.md

 ## Consequences

 After weighing all the advantages and disadvantages, we came to the conclusion that the Material UI component library is more suitable for us than PRIMEREACT.
-We were attracted by the variability of the date range component for our UX requirements and the ability to quickly UI development, since all components are open source in Figma.
+We were attracted by the variability of the date range component for our UX requirements and the ability to quicken UI development, since all components are open source in Figma.